PixelStoriesEngine/pixel-stories-docs/src/content/docs/overview.md

 ## What You’ll Find Here

 - **Beginner tutorial** that introduce the basics of PS Maker
-- **Concepts and features** such as the map editor, event system, dialog, and NPCs
+- **Concepts and features** such as the map editor, event system, dialogue, and NPCs
 - **Reference pages** with details on assets, variables, and customization options

 ## Tips for Using the Docs